 In Colorado, the use or possession of benzodiazepine drugs is only legal for individuals with a valid prescription.
 This includes Xanax, Ativan, Klonopin, Valium and other similar drugs.
 Anyone who unlawfully uses, sells, or has benzodiazepine medication in their possession is guilty of a criminal offense.

-Under Colorado drug laws, the penalties for drug possession or sale depends on the amount of the controlled substance found, which may result in misdemeanor or felony drug charges.
+Under Colorado drug laws, the penalties for drug possession or sale depend on the amount of the controlled substance found, which may result in misdemeanor or felony drug charges.

 - 1. What are benzodiazepines?